 Email Phishing Scam Examples

-An example of a phishing scam that has seen an uptick during the 2020 holiday season is a spoofed email from Amazon informing customers that they need to login to update their payment and shipping information to complete their order .
+An example of a phishing scam that saw an uptick during the 2020 holiday season is a spoofed email from Amazon informing customers that they need to log in to update their payment and shipping information to complete their order .

 The Anatomy of a Phishing Email